• Skip to main content

 3. Automatic Stabilizers

-Economist has suggested the introduction of a number of automatic stabilizers to deal with the business cycles.
+Economist has suggested the introduction of a number of automatic stabilizers to deal with business cycles.

-An automatic stabilizer in an economic shock absorber the help smoothes the cyclical business fluctuations of its own accord.
+An automatic stabilizer in an economic shock absorber that helps smoothes the cyclical business fluctuations of its own accord.

-Of its own accord, without requiring deliberate action on the part of the government, one such devices are the progressive income tax.
+Of its own accord, without requiring deliberate action on the part of the government, one such device is the progressive income tax.

 Progressive income tax and unemployment insurance were the two built-in stabilizers used in the USA to control the fluctuations in business activity.